-It is a spreading perennial wiry herb, erect to spreading horizontally, 15–50 cm high, with long slender stems.
+A spreading perennial wiry herb, erect to spreading horizontally, 15–50 cm high, with long slender stems.

-A common plant growing in moist areas in heathland and dry sclerophyll forest on sandy soils, confined generally to the Greater Sydney area, from Ourimbah, south to Milton and Robertson (central and south coast subdivisions).
+It is a common plant growing in moist areas in heathland and dry sclerophyll forest on sandy soils, confined generally to the Greater Sydney area, from Ourimbah, south to Milton and Robertson (central and south coast subdivisions).

 The leaves are grey-green in colour and divided.
 A term “partite” is applied where a structure is divided into distinct parts.
 The tissue of the leaves divides into 3, with each division having 3 distinct lobes or segments (3-partite); overall leaves are 2 cm long.

-The hairy egg-shaped fruit segments (mericarps) are 2 to 3mm long.
+The hairy egg-shaped fruit segments (mericarps) are 2 to 3 mm long.

 This plant has been seen for sale at Sutherland Shire Council Nursery (and see references below).